jamie120/MS2-Soma-Post-Production-Services/testing.md

 ### Fixes required

 Service pages -
-* Issue identifed on iPad and iPhone, where the service image appears stretched.
+* Issue identified on iPad and iPhone, where the service image appears stretched.
-* Issue identifed on iPhone only - Select menu placeholder is not visible
+* Issue identified on iPhone only - Select menu placeholder is not visible

 index.html -
 * In both Safari and Chrome, the service title overlays the text.
 This occurs on both iPad and iPhone.